Masters Golf Tournament Fast Facts

 (CNN)Here's some background information about the Masters, one of golf's four major tournaments, along with the US Open, the British Open and the PGA Championship.
 It is held annually at the Augusta National Golf Club in Augusta, Georgia.

-April 3-9, 2017 - The 81st Masters is scheduled to take place at the Augusta National Golf Club.
+April 2-8, 2018 - The Masters tournament is scheduled to take place.

-April 4-10, 2016 - England's Danny Willett wins the 80th Masters to claim his first major.
-Willett shot a bogey-free five-under 67 in the final round, capitalizing on an astonishing collapse by defending champion Jordan Spieth.
+April 3-9, 2017 - Spain's Sergio Garcia defeats Englishman Justin Rose in a sudden death playoff to win the 81st Masters and claim his first major.

 Other Facts: